emikes919/eddymikes_blog/_posts/2023-11-24-the-only-way-out-is-through.md

 <p class="sub-section">By remembering that I enjoy the journey</p>

-Imposter Syndrome can shatter confidence, but there are a few things I’m still deeply confident in:
+Impostor Syndrome can shatter confidence, but there are a few things I’m still deeply confident in:

 1. My love of learning new things, building stuff, and pursuing goals.
 2. The compounding effect of my day-to-day effort, even if it sometimes feels like I’m going nowhere or even backward.